Anello-Photonics/docs-A1/getting_started_quick.rst

     >cd user_tools
     >pip install -r requirements.txt

-If you have any errors with these steps, see the "Set-Up Troubleshooting" tab
+If you have any errors with these steps, see the `Set-Up Troubleshooting <https://docs-a1.readthedocs.io/en/latest/setup_troubleshooting.html#install-anello-python-program>`_.

 2.2 Run the Python Tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~